achusang/RC_capacity/readme.txt

 RC_Capacity Executable

-Please put the RC_Capacity.exe and Parameter_and_Results.xlsx into the same folder.
+Please place the Parameter_and_Results.xlsx in the ROOT DIRECTORY of the D: drive (NOT C, NOT E, NOT F, BUT D).
+Then double-click to run 'RC_Capacity.exe'.

+If you do not have installed MATLAB:
 1. Prerequisites for Deployment

 Verify that version 9.11 (R2021b) of the MATLAB Runtime is installed.